Code-Institute-Submissions/user-centric-webpage/README.md

 I have created a timeline which is included on the experience page, I would like to use this timeline to present the information in a formal manner.
 Which follows the times of each of the places that I have worked.
 Also began to alter the layout of each of the of the individual pages to show a similar but unique look to the different parts of the website.
 Included some space for links within the contact page, this is for extra information like the cv and other important documents.
+I have done a few changes to some of the different layouts and tried to begin to create a controll for the tables so the content is placed within a specific size and allows for thwe content not to collide, I am also trying to create other design differences and trying the media field.